Symmetry-Protected Topological Phases in a Rydberg Glass

-In the supplementary material, we will present the energy gap and the level-spacing ratio (LSR) for the single-particle Hamiltonian in Section S-1, prove the quantization of the polarization protected by chiral symmetry in Section S-2, prove the quantization of a $\mathbb{Z}_2$ invariant for an arbitrary spin system in Section S-3, discuss the many body effects in the Hamiltonian with long-range hoppings in Section S-4, and finally provide the finite size analysis and the energy gap for the many-body Hamiltonian in Section S-5.
+In the supplementary material, we will present the energy gap and the level-spacing ratio (LSR) for the single-particle Hamiltonian in Section S-1, prove the quantization of the polarization protected by chiral symmetry in Section S-2, show the results using other types of distributions for structural disorder in Section S-3, discuss the existence of topological amorphous phases in the Hamiltonian with only nearest-neighbor (NN) hopping in the many-body level in Section S-4, explain the many-body effects in the Hamiltonian with long-range hopping in Section S-5, prove the quantization of a $\mathbb{Z}_2$ invariant for an arbitrary spin system in Section S-6, discuss the property of the ground states in the many-body case at half-filling in Section S-7, present the finite size analysis, the energy gap, and the structural disorder induced topological phase transition for the many-body Hamiltonian in Section S-8, and finally present the details on numerical simulations of experimental observations of topological phases in Section S-9.